B-Galati/monolog-sentry-handler/doc/guide-symfony.md

 Let's explain what all of these is doing:

 - `FingersCrossedHandler`: buffers all records until a certain level is reached
-- `BufferHandler`: keep buffering message if the `FingersCrossedHandler` is triggered so that we have all logs for a given request
+- `BufferHandler`: keeps buffering message if the `FingersCrossedHandler` is triggered so that we have all logs for a given request
-- `SentryHandler`: to send log records in batch to Sentry
+- `SentryHandler`: sends log records in batch to Sentry

 ## Step 3: Enrich Sentry data with Symfony events

+This listener adds context to each events captured by Sentry.
+A good part of what it does comes from the official Sentry Symfony bundle actually.
+It registers:

+- Current user (IP, username, roles, type)
+- Response status code
+- Current route
+- Current command

 ```php
 <?php